GauriSKulkarni/GauriKulkarni_detectionapp_SBDEC2025/README.md

 ## 🌟 Features

 ### 📸 Image Detection
-- Upload single or multiple images
+- Upload a single or Multiple Images
 - Real-time object detection with bounding boxes
 - Confidence scores for each detection
 - Cropped detection thumbnails